Written by Elizabeth Eckhart

 While the new cast of Ghostbusters is female rather than male, these women are drawn from the same pool of comic geniuses that spawned the originals.
 The special effects are likely to be better done, given that technology has had 30 years since the original in which to improve the field of CGI, but the core value of the film franchise remains with the characters rather than the effects, and this new crew should be given a chance to prove whether or not they can be as geeky and fun as the originals.

 The new film hits theaters on July 15 with screenings the night before.
-Hopefully, the intelligent and rational fans among us will reserve judgement until after having viewed it in its entirety.
+Hopefully, the intelligent and rational fans among us will reserve judgment until after having viewed it in its entirety.
 At that point, if the film doesn’t live up to its heritage, let the condemnation go on.
 Given the strength of the cast involved, we should expect to be pleasantly surprised by this new venture back into the world of supernatural and slime.